Personalized Federated Heat-Kernel Enhanced Multi-View Clustering via Advanced Tensor Decomposition Techniques: Mathematical Preliminaries

 \subsection{Summary and Research Gaps}

-The review of existing literature reveals several important research gaps that motivate our proposed approach:

-\textbf{Limited Integration:} While federated learning, multi-view clustering, and tensor decomposition have been extensively studied independently, their integration remains largely unexplored.
+A review of extant literature reveals several significant research gaps that motivate the proposed approach, including the limited integration of research findings.
+While federated learning, multi-view clustering, and tensor decomposition have been the focus of extensive research study, their integration remains largely unexplored.
 Existing federated clustering methods do not leverage multi-view structure, and multi-view clustering approaches are not designed for federated environments.
+In the context of communication inefficiency, contemporary federated multi-view methods do not leverage tensor structure for the purpose of communication compression.
+The high-dimensional nature of multi-view data exacerbates communication overhead in federated settings, requiring novel tensor-aware compression schemes.